9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 A teenage Taiwanese aboriginal boy wearing black shirt, striped shawl, and red headband, with colorful blue eyes

-Aboriginal youths I photographed during a volunteer project in Hsinchu
+Indigenous youths I photographed during a volunteer project in Hsinchu

 Portrait of a teenage Taiwanese aboriginal girl wearing red costume and head band, looking to the side

-The 16 Recognized Tribes
+The 16 Recognized Peoples

 Portrait of a Taiwanese Atayal aboriginal woman